AkankshaKatochBAL/AD-Scripts/ADIntialScripts/AnalysisADCleanUp.md

-# Data points from analysing Active Directory.
+# Data points from analyzing Active Directory.

 Currently performed research on groups only, in current investigation Users and Computers are not included.